jcosentino11/josephcosentino.me/content/blog/devbox.md

 date: 2025-11-14T22:36:48-05:00
 ---

-For whatever bizarre reason, growing older to me means I want to spend even more time fiddling with my development workflows.
+Growing older to me means I want to spend even more time fiddling with my development workflows...

-My laptop is my temple--I don't want to pollute it with every `brew install ...` I run when I'm just trying out random things.
-I thought back to an old coworker, who was raving about the joys of nix, and I wanted to give it a try myself.
-Now, I'm not nearly as brave, so instead of using nix directly, I opted to go for devbox, which provides nix-like isolated environments in a manner that's friendlier to noobs.
+My laptop is my temple—I don't want to pollute it every time I `brew install ...`.
+I've tried virtualenvs, Dockerfiles, virtual machines, you name it.
+So naturally, when my old coworker was raving about Nix, I wanted to try it out.
+And of course, I don't have the time or attention span to devote myself to learning Nix deeply, so I looked for a shortcut and landed on [devbox](https://www.jetify.com/devbox).

-Here's an example devbox.json configuration I use when working on this very website.
-It allows me to install everything I need to get `hugo` running....feels similar to a dockerfile.
+Here's an example devbox.json configuration I used when working on this very website.
+It installs everything needed for me to run `hugo server`....feels similar to a dockerfile.

 ```
 {